Sony A7 II vs Canon M5

 |Panasonic GH5« »||Y||stereo||mono||Y||Y||full||3.1||Y||-||Y||Panasonic GH5|

 |Sony A7R II« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony A7R II|

 |Sony A7S II« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony A7S II|

 |Sony A7R« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony A7R|

 It is notable that the A7 II has a headphone jack, which is not present on the M5 This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 The M5 is a recent model that features in the current product line-up of Canon.
 In contrast, the A7 II has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the A7 II was succeeded by the Sony A7 III.

 Review summary: Sony A7 II vs Canon M5

-So how do things add up?
-Is there a clear favorite between the Sony A7 II and the Canon M5?
+So what conclusions can be drawn?
+Is the Sony A7 II better than the Canon M5 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.